djipco/webmidi/README.md

 }
 ```

-To send MIDI messages with WebMidi, you simply need to pick the appropriate method and all
+To send MIDI messages with **WebMidi**, you simply need to pick the appropriate method and all
 the native MIDI communication will be handled for you.
 For example, let's say we want to
 send a 'noteon' MIDI message to the device on channel 2 so it plays note number 76 at half
 velocity: